Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 4.2.1 Touchpoints: effects and changes

 - Installer customization changes:
-  - Management Network changes possibly for routing, but new ACLs may be necessary.
+    - Management network changes possibly for routing, but new ACLs may be necessary.
     - NCNs will require specific site routes to prioritize selected path over the system default (CAN).
 - Dependent on CHN and CMN work.

 #### 4.2.2 When configuration occurs